BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

 Gordian Cosigner is meant to be used with a wallet that can initiate PSBT transactions, or some other transaction coordinator service.
 Following are documents on using it with other services.

-## Using Bitcoin Core to Support GCS
+## Using Bitcoin Core as Initiator & Finalizer

 Perhaps the best way to use Gordian Cosigner with Bitcoin Core is to fully create your keys and accounts in other systems, such as **Gordian Wallet** and **Gordian Cosigner**, but then to take advantage of the full-node capabilities of Bitcoin Core to Initiate and Finalize transactions.
 Following is a description of how to do so.

+***Scenario Description:*** Bitcoin Core acts as an Initiator and Finalizer; Gordian Cosigner acts as a cosigner; other users cosign by other means.

 ### Creating a Descriptor for Bitcoin Core